-The Electric & Gas Utilities sector has a major role to play in the fight against climate change and energy efficiency through the promotion and development of renewable energy sources.
-However, renewable energy facilities such as wind farms or solar power infrastructures call for specific measures to ensure biodiversity protection, health and safety and the promotion of sustainable relations with the communities where they operate.
-The complexity and specificities of impacts related to renewable energy generation also imply comprehensive environmental strategies backed by widespread environmental management systems.
+The Electric & Gas Utilities sector has a major role to play in the fight against climate change and energy efficiency through the promotion and development of renewable energy sources, energy efficiency and reduction in Greenhouse Gas (GHG) emissions.

+Companies are expected to set ambitious climate change strategies, supported by appropriate targets and widespread environmental management systems.
+However, renewable energy facilities such as wind farms call for specific measures to ensure biodiversity protection, health and safety and the promotion of sustainable relations with the communities where they operate.
+Finally, companies are also expected to promote energy efficiency measures for their end customers and provide energy savings that will contribute to decarbonisation.

 Iberdrola produces and supplies electricity to around 100 million people in the countries in which it operates.
-The company is focused on driving the energy transition to a more sustainable world through its investments in renewable energy, smart grids, large-scale energy storage and digital transformation.
+The company is focused on driving the energy transition to a more sustainable world through its investments in renewable energy, smart grids, large-scale energy storage, digital transformation, new technologies like green hydrogen and energy services for its customers.

-Iberdrola has committed to being carbon-neutral in Europe by 2030 and to reaching carbon neutrality at the global level in 2050.
+Iberdrola has committed to reduce its emissions intensity to 50 gCO2/kWh globally by 2030 and to achieve carbon neutrality at the global level before 2050.3

 - Iberdrola has incorporated the Sustainable Development Goals defined by the United Nations for the period 2015-2030 into the company's strategy, its Sustainability Policy, and its Bylaws, including the concept of "Social Dividend".
 In line with its activity, Iberdrola focuses on an affordable and clean energy supply and action for the climate.
 In addition, the company reports that it has increased the investment in Research, Development & Innovation activities, it promotes the protection of land ecosystems life and works to create partnerships to achieve these goals.
-Iberdrola is committed to contributing to the social and economic development of the communities in which it operates and to protecting the environment through its sustainable energy business model. - On the occasion of the Paris 2017 Climate Finance Day, Iberdrola, along with eight of Europe's largest industrial issuers of green bonds, publicly announced its undertaking to further develop the green bond market with placing green bonds at the heart of its project financing and business lines, and to implement stringent reporting procedures.
-The company issued its first green bond in 2014, and since then has intensified its financing in the Socially Responsible Investing focused market, having issued over EUR 13.2 billion through capital markets in a total of 18 operations.3
+Iberdrola is committed to contributing to the social and economic development of the communities in which it operates and to protecting the environment through its sustainable energy business model. - The company has also set a target for absolute GHG emissions reductions (Scope 1, 2 and 3) that has been approved by the Science Based Target Initiative and is consistent with the Paris Agreement. - On the occasion of the Paris 2017 Climate Finance Day, Iberdrola, along with eight of Europe's largest industrial issuers of green bonds, publicly announced its undertaking to further develop the green bond market with placing green bonds at the heart of its project financing and business lines, and to implement stringent reporting procedures.
+The company issued its first green bond in 2014, and since then has intensified its financing in the Socially Responsible Investing focused market, having issued over EUR 13.2 billion through capital markets in a total of 18 operations.4